 Lactobacillus acidophilus, Lactobacillus bulgaricus, acidophilus

 Lactobacilli grow well in milk and

-strains can be found in milk products.
-They can also be found
+strains can be found in milk foods.
+They can also be found in the intestinal tracts

 Medically valid uses

 L. acidophilus has been used to